Imposter Syndrome

 We interviewed three women at the University of Utah (Amy Sibul, Cynthia Burrows, Lisa Diamond) who are all in different STEM fields and have different career backgrounds.
 We asked each of the women about their experiences with imposter syndrome and feelings of discouragement throughout their career, and are using this page to highlight those instances.
 One of the interesting points to consider is how these experiences differ between research and teaching spheres, in part due to structural differences such as level of expected degree, priority to teach others vs. acquire funding, and pressures to conform to social norms.
 For more information, please explore the pages on each of the individual women and their stories.

 The distinction between soft and hard sciences has long affected women working in fields that are seen as easier or less important than others.
-Many examples of labeled soft-sciences, such as psychology, sociology, or political science, have also been feminized over time.
+Many examples of so-called "soft sciences," such as psychology, sociology, or political science, have also been feminized over time.
 When this happens, women who have dedicated their lives to studying these equally important topics are mistreated in the broader scientific community and world as a whole.
+Studies have shown that to the average person working outside of STEM, fields that have higher percentages of women in the work force are more often labeled as soft sciences while the fields with higher barrier to entry are seen as the more serious hard sciences.
+To learn more about these studies and women working in fields labeled as soft science, click here.

-Kristina Feldman briefly touches on psychology's perception as a soft-science and her resulting treatment in her interview, as seen in the following quote:
+Kristina Feldman briefly touches on psychology's perception in the following quotation:

 Page researched and written by Charlotte Peacock, Marina Gerton, and Ronata Ibrahim.